wrytherUC/TaskRuler/README.md

 #### Requirement 103.0 Have a reminder/alarm for tasks

 #### Scenario

-A user is being reminded about their taks for the day
+A user is being reminded about their tasks for the day

-#### Depedencies
+#### Dependencies

 Notifications for the app are turned on

 #### Assumptions

 The user wants to be reminded of the tasks that they want to do today

 ## Class Diagram